1/Thursday

 29/Thursday

-54th Chicago Annual Pride Parade Registration Deadline.
+• 54th Chicago Annual Pride Parade Registration Deadline.
 The Parade will be held Sunday, June 29th, the last Sunday of the month.
 The CAM contingent is sponsored by the Rainbow SIG.
 The Rainbow SIG will be marching and riding on their float again this year in the Chicago Annual Pride parade.
 There will also be a GOBS-subsidized meal nearby after the parade.
-For all details, visit the Parade Info webpage or see the articles in the April ChiMe or May ChiMe (when it becomes available).
-Today is the last day you can register!
+For all details, visit the Parade Info webpage or see the articles in the April ChiMe, May ChiMe, or June ChiMe.

 31/Saturday